Human Clinical Trials For Cannabis And Cancer is Happening!

 - Equal amounts of THC and CBD (1:1)

 In the first cycle, each participant will take drops from one of four unlabeled oil vials for four days.
 Initial dosing will be three drops in the morning and an additional one to three drops every four hours (depending on mass).
 Also, participants will rate the dosage according to the symptom alleviation (using a scale) and tolerable side effects from the cannabis.
-The symptoms considered include: nausea, vomiting, pain, anxiety and sleep disturbance.
+Basically, the symptoms considered include: nausea, vomiting, pain, anxiety and sleep disturbance.
 Doctors will use the Edmonton System Assessment Scale (ESAS-R) and the Patient Global Impression of Change Scale (PGIC) to rank the symptoms.

-Patients will repeat the process for three cycles in total, which gives each vial 12 days of testing.
+Basically, patients will repeat the process for three cycles in total, which gives each vial 12 days of testing.

 First Dosing Information For Cannabis and Cancer